International School of Analytical Psychology Zurich

 Professional Development:

-• Wild Mind Intensive, Animas Valley Institute, CO
+• Soul Craft Introduction, and Wild Mind Intensive, Animas Valley Institute, CO, USA

-• Coursework via The Shift Network (inter-generational influence; modes of consciousness; shamanic practice;)
+• Coursework via The Shift Network (inter-generational trauma / healing; Tantric meditation modes of consciousness; shamanic practice)

 • Cape Cod Institute (MA): Course Assistant for R. Schwartz (IFS); B. van der Kolk (Frontiers of Trauma Treatment); J. Kort (LGBT and Questioning Clients…); R. Naiman (sleep and role of the unconscious)